Maryland · UTI TREATMENT

 Can I get UTI treatment online in Maryland?

 Yes.
-Bidwell Health serves Maryland through asynchronous telehealth.
-A licensed provider reviews your intake and sends a prescription to your chosen Maryland pharmacy if treatment is appropriate.
+Bidwell Health serves Maryland through online telehealth.
+A licensed clinician reviews your intake and sends a prescription to your chosen Maryland pharmacy if treatment is appropriate.

 What pharmacies can Bidwell Health send my UTI prescription to in Maryland?